Poltergeist II: The Other Side: Novelization

 The novelization, titled Poltergeist II: The Other Side, was written by James Kahn and published by Ballantine Books in 1986.
 The cover features an image similar to the film's poster.

 The book also better explains many of the unexplained things in the film.
 The older sister Dana is said to be away at college.
 There is a better establishment of the psychic powers in Carol Anne, Diane, and the grandmother, which is what attracts Kane.

 The absence of Dr. Lesh is explained.
 Tangina spent time post the first film exploring the plane between worlds and encountered Kane.
 She reached out to Lesh in her dreams who was drawn in and died.
 Making Tangina's guilt over her failure double.
 Thus Tangina reached out to Taylor for assistance.
 Taylor was a descendant of a former member of Kane's cult that left before they sealed themselves in the cavern.
 Thus explaining his connection and inside knowledge of Kane.

+Legacy

+The television advertisement featured what would become the catchphrase "They're ba-aaack".
+Anecdotal evidence suggests that this is what popularized use of the phrase even decades later.